Vanlightly/table-formats-tlaplus/iceberg/README.md

     6. Write a new metadata file `metadata-3` with `snapshot-3` containing `manifest-list-3`.
 10. Writer-1.
 Commit.
 Swaps `metadata-2` for `metadata-3`.

 At this point a table scan will return row `['jack', 'blue', 'A']` even though it should have been deleted.
+Whether we use a total ordering of UPDATE then DELETE or DELETE then UPDATE, the 'jack' row should not exist in table version 3.

 The issue is that in the Spark Iceberg code thr `SparkPositionDeltaWrite` only enables the validation checks necessary to avoid this when the command is an UPDATE or MERGE, not a DELETE. https://github.com/apache/iceberg/blob/e02b5c90ef305b4d1ca5c19f0b9b2e99f9392e44/spark/v3.5/spark/src/main/java/org/apache/iceberg/spark/source/SparkPositionDeltaWrite.java#L219